abelsj60/jamesabels.net/app/data/projects/arrow.md

 responsibility:
   'As the founder of Three Minute Media, I oversaw corporate affairs and platform development, including our lead developer, budget, and investor outreach.'
 story:
   "Over 200 million people watch Internet video in the US every year.
-Arrow, our self-serve platform, made it easy for any publisher to personalize its video at scale."
+Arrow made it easy for developers, marketers, and creators to personalize this video at scale."
 captions: [
   'This is the Editor.
-It was used to prepare video for publication by adding them to a Stack, then selecting personalization criteria via dynamically generated settings.
-It syndicated video, too.', 'This is the Developer Module.
-It allowed Arrow to be extended for use with custom media formats, settings, and live control.
-Arrow could publish any code-based media package.', 'This is the Encapsulated Presentation Module ("EPM").
-Developers used it to extend Arrow by mixing their source code with PubML, our proprietary domain-specific programming language.', 'These are Stack Settings.
-They were used by editors to add personalization criteria to their videos.
-These settings were dynamically generated from code found within each active EPM.', 'These are Live Controls.
-They were used by editors to modify media in real time, after publication.
-Like Settings, they were dynamically generated from code found within each active EPM.'
+It was used to prepare video for delivery.
+Users created a Stack of video, paired it with a video player, then used customizable settings to control both interactive and live features.', "This is the Developer Module.
+Developers used it to add media and user interfaces (UI) to Arrow.
+Journalists, marketers, and other non-developers, used these UIs to control media in the Editor.", "This is an Encapsulated Presentation Module.
+Developers used it to program Arrow with custom media and UI by mixing their source code with PubML, our proprietary programming language.", "These are Stack Settings.
+This custom UI gave users push-button control over the customization of media.
+The UI was dynamically generated from a web developer's EPM, which was licensable.", "These are Live Controls.
+This custom UI offered live control over media on a network-wide basis.
+The UI was dynamically generated from a web developer's EPM, which was licensable."
 ]
 description: [
   "This is a screenshot of Arrow's Editor module.
 A large video preview sits at the top of the page, just beneath a header.
 A light grey line separates the preview from a set of asset libraries to the bottom left.
 A 'Stack Rack' sits to the bottom right.
 The Stack Rack consists of a blue-grey box with black and blue text, a set of large blue control buttons at the top — including items such as a plus sign, subtraction sign, and sideways triangle for play — and a video thumbnail in the active Stack list at the top of the Rack.
 The page background is white and icons representing Arrow's various modules are in a light blue Dock on the left edge of the screen.",